 Americans with Disabilities Act Compliance

-Definitions and Guidelines to Address the Needs of Employees With Disabilities
+Definitions and Guidelines to Address the Needs of Students, Employees, and Campus Affiliates With Disabilities

 The University of Nevada, Reno does not discriminate in the hiring and advancement of employees on the basis of disability.